 Complaints & Suggestions

-If you have any useful suggestions or complaints regarding the service offered, please contact the Practice Manager, Mrs Wendy Freeman, at the reception desk or by telephoning (01634) 232144.
+If you have any useful suggestions or complaints regarding the service offered, please contact the Practice Manager, Anne-Marie Salmon, at the reception desk or by telephoning (01634) 232144.

 We will endeavour to resolve issues quickly and satisfactorily.
 We operate a Health Authority approved in-house complaint procedure.